VitLife

 During your visit, your doctor will ask several questions concerning various areas of your life including family history and whether you have had any injuries.
 If available, your patches will be examined using a ‘Woods Lamp’ (ultraviolet lamp) which will assist in narrowing down and eliminating the possibility of it being another skin condition.

-Receiving your diagnosis – What now?
+Receiving your diagnosis: What now?

 Being diagnosed with vitiligo can be highly emotional and stressful.
 No doubt you’ll have a million and one questions rushing through your head.
-The first thing to remember is that you are by no means alone and there are many groups and information sources out there (and on The Vitiligo Society website) to help you.
+The first thing to remember is that you are by no means alone and there are many groups and information sources out there (and on The Vitiligo Society website here) to help you.

-Regarding treatments, there are a variety of methods that may help restore pigmentation, although the outcome may not be permanent or even stop the spread of patches.
+Regarding vitiligo treatments, there are a variety of methods that may help restore pigmentation, although the outcome may not be permanent or even stop the spread of patches.

+You may decide that you don’t want or need to try treatment methods.
+You can discuss the best options with your doctor or dermatologist.
 An alternative method to concealing white patches on your skin is to use camouflage.
 Skin camouflages are longer-lasting waterproof creams, designed to blend your vitiligo patches to your natural skin tone.
 Applications to the face can last 12-18 hours and 2-3 days if applied to the body.
 This may help if the white spots are causing you to feel self-conscious.

 Is there a vitiligo cure?

 Currently, there is no known cure for vitiligo.
 Ongoing research seeks to change this in order to provide patients worldwide with more options in how to manage or treat this condition.
-Check out our research page for current studies.

 As mentioned before, vitiligo is not life-threatening and for some, embracing their new life with vitiligo is not a problem.